yanayanchevska/playwright-automation-portfolio/README.md

 - Delivered ADA/Accessibility compliance for U.S. regulatory platforms
 - Experience with Jira administration and the full QA lifecycle (STLC)

-Currently focused on building automation expertise with Playwright.
+Currently focused on building automation expertise with Playwright and JavaScript.

 ---